The Complete 7-Day GERD Diet Plan: Your Step-by-Step Guide to Relief

 Living with GERD requires a fundamental shift in how you approach food, but it absolutely does not mean a life of culinary misery.
 This 7-day GERD diet plan is your starting line.
 Use it to calm the inflammation, observe how your body reacts to the removal of major triggers, and allow your esophagus the grace period it desperately needs to heal.

 Once your symptoms are consistently under control, you can slowly, methodically begin reintroducing foods one at a time to determine your true personal threshold.
-Until then, lean on gentle grains, lean proteins, alkaline vegetables, and smart meal planning to reclaim your comfort.
+Lean on gentle grains, lean proteins, alkaline vegetables, and smart meal planning to reclaim your comfort.
 You've got this.